 The Tax Practitioners Board (TPB) has released this draft Information Sheet (TPB(I) D55/2024) as an exposure draft and invites comments and submissions in relation to the information contained in it.
-The closing date for submissions is 24 September 2024.
+The closing date for submissions was previously 24 September 2024, this date has now been extended with a new closing date to be advised.
 The TPB will then consider any submissions before settling its position, undertaking any further consultation required and finalising the TPB(I).